Face milling with the router

 Tool selection

-• 2 or more cutting edges: Fewer cutting edges are ideal for moderate material removal, more cutting edges for large areas and fast work.
+• Two or more cutting edges: Fewer cutting edges are ideal for moderate material removal, while more cutting edges are best for large surfaces and fast work.

-• Fixed-tipped milling cutters vs. reversible kn ives: Fixed-tipped carbide cutting edges are often cheaper, but must be given for sharpening.
-Reversible milling cutters allow easy turning or replacement of worn cutting edges.
+• Fixed-tooth cutters or indexable-insert cutters: Fixed carbide cutting edges are often more affordable, but they must be sent out for sharpening.
+Indexable-insert cutters allow for easy turning or replacement of worn cutting edges.

 • Shank diameter: Common sizes are 8 mm, 10 mm, and 12 mm.
 Make sure they're compatible with your router.